-25 As there are very few local observations, it is very difficult to estimate snowfall rates in the Himalaya.
+As there are very few local observations, it is very difficult to estimate snowfall rates in the Himalaya.
 Moreover, such observations are generally available at relatively low altitudes, where precipitation is rather liquid than solid.
 In addition, the rain gauges available at higher altitudes are generally not able to measure the solid fraction of precipitation.
-Facing these uncertainties, Shrestha et al. (2012) reconstructed snowfall at the scale of a high elevation basin of the Nepal Himalayas using snow depth measurements.
-As an example, they multiplied by a factor 2.5 the observed precipitation to fit the snow depth measurement at a 5035 m a.s.l. site with their model.
-Also

-- 5 in central Himalayas, Lang et al. (2004) found in winter observational data a decrease of precipitation with the altitude, which is certainly an artefact caused by rain gauge errors.
+Facing these uncertainties, Shrestha et al. (2012) reconstructed snowfall at the scale of a high elevation basin of the Nepal Himalaya using snow depth measurements.
+They corrected the precipitation data in order to simulate the snow depth observed at a 5035 m a.s.l. site, multiplying rain gauge data by a factor 2.5.
+Also in central Himalaya, Lang and Barros (2004) found in winter observational data a decrease of precipitation with the altitude, which is certainly an artefact caused by rain gauge errors.
 According to their study, accounting for snowfall implies total precipitation rates equivalent at all altitudes during the extra-monsoon period.
-During the monsoon, they suggested however the precipitation rates to reach their highest values at low elevation. - 10 Winiger et al. (2005) analyzed snow depth measurements and meteorological data in the Western Himalaya.
-They found an increase of the annual precipitation with altitude, reaching a ratio of six between the precipitation at 200 and 4500 m.
-Up to 4500 m, they found the snowfall contribution to exceed 80 % of the total annual precipitation.
-Bookhagen et al. (2010) analyzed the hydrological budget differences of western and eastern - 15 Himalayan basins.
+During the monsoon, they suggested however the precipitation rates to reach their highest values at low elevation.
+Winiger et al. (2005) analysed snow depth measurements and meteorological data in the western Himalaya.
+They found an increase of the annual precipitation with altitude, reaching a ratio of six between the precipitation at 200 m and 4500 m.
+Up to 4500 m, they found the snowfall contribution to exceed 80% of the total annual precipitation.
+Bookhagen and Burbank (2010) analysed the hydrological budget differences of western and eastern Himalayan basins.
 They showed that two third of the precipitation in western basins are associated to the westerly cyclones, whereas 80 % of the moisture is coming from the summer monsoon in central Himalaya.
-In addition, they found snowmelt to consist in 50 % of the hydrological budget of western basins, 25 % of eastern basins and 20 % or less elsewhere.
-With similar approaches, glaciological studies found that snow - accumulation in western Himalaya are mainly associated with the westerly cyclones whereas the monsoon plays a large source of snow accumulation for the glaciers in central Himalaya (Bolch et al., 2012).
+In addition, they found snowmelt to consist in 50% of the hydrological budget of western basins, 25% of eastern basins and 20% or less elsewhere.
+With similar approaches, glaciological studies found that snow accumulation in western Himalaya are mainly associated with the westerly cyclones whereas the monsoon plays a large source of snow accumulation for the glaciers in central Himalaya (Bolch et al., 2012; Wagnon et al., 2013).
 However, snowfall cannot be directly estimated from these studies, which only allow to determine snow melting rates or glacier surface mass balances, mixing both snow accumulation, melting, and sublimation.
-Finally, in - a context with very few snowfall local observations, models appear to be the only tool to diagnose snowfall in the Himalaya.
+Finally, in a context with very few snowfall local observations, models appear to be the only tool to diagnose snowfall in the Himalaya.
 Hence, even if RCMs show significant biases simulating precipitation (see Sect.
-4), they appear very useful to estimate the regional and seasonal distribution of snowfall in the Himalaya.
+5), they appear very useful to estimate the regional and seasonal distribution of snowfall in the Himalaya.